The cause of this disorder usually is not known, but age, obesity, and smoking are common factors.

 Hernias can also be seen during an upper endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
 Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more .
 During upper endoscopy, doctors examine the esophagus by using a flexible tube called an endoscope Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
 Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more .

 Sliding hiatus hernias that do not cause symptoms do not require treatment.
-If symptoms of reflux occur, doctors give a proton pump inhibitor, which reduces acid production (see Table: Drugs Used to Treat Stomach Acid Drugs Used to Treat Stomach Acid Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
-Although the amount of acid present in the stomach... read more ).
+If symptoms of reflux occur, doctors may give a proton pump inhibitor Proton pump inhibitors Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
+Although the amount of acid present in the stomach... read more , which reduces acid production.

-Other helpful measures for treating reflux include elevating the head of the bed while sleeping, eating small meals, losing excess weight, stopping smoking, not lying down or exercising after meals, and not wearing tight-fitting clothes.
-Eliminating or limiting intake of beverages that contain acid (such as orange juice and colas), alcohol, coffee, and certain foods (such as onions, and spicy, acidic, and fatty foods) is recommended.
+Other helpful measures for treating reflux Treatment In gastroesophageal reflux disease, stomach contents, including acid and bile, flow backward from the stomach into the esophagus, causing inflammation in the esophagus and pain in the bottom... read more include elevating the head of the bed while sleeping, eating small meals, losing excess weight, stopping smoking, not lying down or exercising after meals, and not wearing tight-fitting clothes.
+Eliminating or limiting intake of beverages that contain acid (such as orange juice and colas), alcohol, caffeine, and certain foods (such as onions, and spicy, acidic, and fatty foods) is recommended.

 A paraesophageal hiatus hernia that causes symptoms should be corrected surgically to prevent strangulation.
 Surgery may be done through a tiny incision in the chest or abdomen through which thin instruments and a small video camera are inserted (thoracoscopic or laparoscopic surgery) or may require a full open operation.